Xalalau/GMod-Lua-Error-API/README.md

 ## Why would I want this API instead of building my own?

 Because I carefully wrote my API not only to be reloadable, accessible and error-proofed, but to run as fast as I can make it!
 It was battle-tested by hundreds of thousands of players on my addons, it **works**.
-Besides that, the GMod hook that delivers errors (OnLuaError) is called multiple times per frame, so if you are going to build your own solution be very careful with this!

 ## Shared data